 I Wish – This Irish initiative hopes to encourage more female students to study STEM subjects.

-WISE – A UK non-profit organisation aiming to increase the presence of women in STEM jobs from today’s rate of 13% to 30% by 2020.
+WISE – A UK non-profit organisation aiming to increase women’s presence in STEM jobs from today’s rate of 13% to 30% by 2020.

 Girls in Tech – A global network that aims to boost the visibility of women in tech by hosting events and providing employment resources.

-Fresh Student Living boasts student accommodation in 16,000 studios and en-suite rooms in the UK and Ireland’s best locations.
+Fresh boasts student accommodation in 16,000 studios and en suite rooms in the UK and Ireland’s best locations.
 Take a look at our latest availability right now in your chosen location.